Norbyte/ositools/LuaAPIDocs.md

 ### Hit Chance

-Each time the game calculates hit chance, the Lua function `Ext.GetHitChance` gets called.
-If the function is overridden by a Lua script, the game will use the return value of the custom function as the hit chance.
-If the function is not overridden or the function call fails, the game's own hit chance calculation is used.
+Each time the game calculates hit chance, the Lua event `GetHitChance` is triggered.
+If a Lua script listens to this event and returns a non-`nil` value from the listener function, the game will use the return value of the custom function as the hit chance.
+If the function returns `nil` or the function call fails, the game's own hit chance calculation is used.

 The following example makes it so the overall Hit Chance is the Attacker's Accuracy minus the Target's Dodge, no multiplicative operations involved:
 ```lua